csev/dj4e/assn/dj4e_model.md

 Getting Started
 ---------------

-Make a new application under your `django_projects` called `unesco`.
-This application will not have any UI of its own - but you will be using the admin UI so you will need a super user.
+Make a new project under your `django_projects` called `loader`.
+Then make an application called `unesco`.
+This application will not have any UI of its own - but you will be using the admin
+UI so you will need a super user.

 Design a Data Model